Yitongishere/string_performance/README.md

 ### 4. CREPE installation
 You may need to install either Tensorflow or Torch as well.

-Please refer to [CREPE Documentation(Tensorflow)](https://github.com/marl/crepe) You may need to install tensorflow as well.
+Please refer to [CREPE Documentation(Tensorflow)](https://github.com/marl/crepe)

 Please refer to [TORCHCREPE Documentation(Torch)]([https://github.com/marl/crepe](https://github.com/maxrmorrison/torchcrepe))

 ### 5. TAP-Net installation